Koppeltaal/Koppeltaal-Documentation/_docs/koppelaal-1.2/write-connector.md

 Updating ActivityDefinitions ??

 #### "Launching" Users To An Application
 Koppeltaal provides a [Web Launch Sequence].
-This allows users to login to an application and launch a `Resource`.
+Functionally this is like a single sign on which also navigates to a specific location in the target system.
+The Web Launch Sequence allows users to login to an application and launch a `Resource`.
 The launch allows users to work on a `CarePlan(Sub)Activity`.

 ### Additional features